eclipse-tractusx/traceability-foss/docs/adminguide.md

 #### Additional info

 A connector in the context of trace-x is a Eclipse-Dataspace-Connector.
-This connector needs to be configured by the public controlplane URL.
+This connector needs to be configured by the public control plane URL.

 ### Create app subscription